EARTH CLIMATE OVER GEOLOGICAL TIME

 Computer climate modelling has largely been inadequate in for over 30 years in monitoring and predicting climate outcomes, probably because climate scientists are modelling atmospheric CO2 as the cause of climate change.
-In modeling the wrong system, inputting irrelevant data, and making inappropriate comparisons with the real world, it is not surprising that computer predictions from such modeling do not correspond to reality.
+In modelling the wrong system, inputting irrelevant data, and making inappropriate comparisons and adjusting real world data to fit, it is not surprising that computer predictions from such modelling do not correspond to reality.

-What is needed is new computer modeling examining the global effect of 0.5, 1, 2, and 3 degrees Centigrade average global temperature increases without any input from atmospheric CO2..
-Monitoring differing rates of change on average global temperature, on annual atmospheric and ocean temperatures across the globe, the impact of this on growing seasons, the distribution of crops and natural vegetation patterns, the amount of ice at the poles, alpine snowfalls, sea-level changes, marine inundations of low-lying coastal areas, new rainfall patterns and distributions, etc etc. Even the effect on atmospheric CO2 levels and coral reef habitats.
+What is needed is new computer modelling examining the global effect of up to five degrees centigrade average global temperature increases without any input from atmospheric CO2..
+Monitoring differing rates of change on average global temperature, on annual atmospheric and ocean temperatures across the globe, the impact of this on growing seasons, the distribution of crops and natural vegetation health and patterns, the amount of ice at the poles, alpine snowfalls, sea-level changes, marine inundations of low-lying coastal areas, new rainfall patterns and distributions, etc etc. Even the effect on atmospheric CO2 levels and coral reef and other marine habitats.

-What is needed are computer-modeled, really long-term weather forecasts for the next 100, 200, 500 and 1000 years, based on likely rates of global temperature increase seen in the warming cycles , displayed on the Vostok ice-core data (see "CO2 Debate" section of this web site).
+What is needed are computer-modelled, really long-term weather forecasts for the next 100, 200, 500 and 1000 years, based on likely rates of global temperature increase seen in past warming cycles displayed on the Vostok, Greenland, and other ice-core data (see "CO2 Debate" section of this web site).
 These need to be tied into realistic historical temperature records and independent of any significant CO2-based greenhouse influences, for which there is very little evidence.

 Coral Reef Science

 Barrier reef science needs to be re-examined and verified in the light of concerning revelations highlighted and called into question by the work of Dr Peter Ridd and others.
 Particularly the history of bleaching events, the effect of climate, and coastal agriculture on the reef, and the politicisation of barrier reef research and funding.
 It would seem that the problems of the reef are not due to atmospheric CO2 emissions, but also cannot be due to the return to naturally warmer climatic conditions that have not created problems previously during numerous warming cycles in the last several thousand years.
-If CO2 is not the issue then vast research spending on remediation of atmospheric CO2 would not be justified (and in fact would be futile and most probably counter-productive), as would be the ruinous shutting down of coal mines and the fossil industry.
+If CO2 is not the issue then vast research spending on remediation of atmospheric CO2 would not be justified (and in fact would be futile and most probably highly counter-productive), as would be the ruinous shutting down of coal mines and the fossil industry.
 See "The CO2 Debate" in this Web site for a much deeper and revealing discussion of that issue.